 The Australian Federal Police (AFP) and State and Territory Police forces have distinct requirements for individuals aspiring to become Police Officers.

 To become a Police Recruit in Australia, you must complete the application procedure, which involves successfully passing eligibility checks, background checks, an entrance exam, fitness testing, health checks, psychological testing, and a final interview.

 Read this post to learn how to enter the police force and become a police officer (Cop) in Australia, including how long it takes, how long the police training is, and more.

 In Australia, there are two primary divisions of the police force — The Australian Federal Police (AFP) and the State and Territory Police.
 The AFP is Australia's national policing agency that upholds and enforces Commonwealth law in Australia and overseas.

 Some AFP responsibilities include providing security at airports, counter-terrorism, and protecting the Australian Prime Minister and other foreign dignitaries.
 They also handle border and international operations, combating drug trafficking, fraud, sex tourism, and smuggling.

-On the other hand, the State and Territory Police are responsible for upholding local law, safety and protection of the community, preventing crime, and preserving peace in society.
+On the other hand, the State and Territory Police are responsible for upholding local law, safety, and community protection, preventing crime, and preserving peace in society.
 Apart from that, they also enforce road and traffic rules, offer assistance in times of emergency, and investigate crimes.

-2. Major Duties and Tasks of a Police Officer
+2. Principal Duties And Tasks Of A Police Officer

 Investigate, arrest, and interview suspected offenders.